its-deema/Number-guessing-game/README.md

 3. Gain points for correct guesses and lose points for incorrect guesses.
 4. Enjoy the challenge and try to achieve the highest score possible!

-## Project Purpose

-This project was developed as part of a university assignment to demonstrate object-oriented programming concepts, user interactions, and logic implementation in Java programming.

 Feel free to explore the code, make improvements, or use it as a learning resource for Java programming and game development.

 Enjoy playing the Guessing Game!